bengrunfeld/study-notes/unix.md

 ## Directories & Files

-The working is the directory where we are right now.
+The working directory is the directory where we are right now.
 When you issue commands, it's important to know what directory you're in, because that's where they'll happen.

 To find your current working directory, use

-	pwd

-Which stands for present working directory.
+	pwd    #Which stands for present working directory.

-	ls

-Will list the files and directories in our present working directory.
+	ls     #Will list the files and directories in our present working directory.

 	ls -l -a -h